leentjie03/Black-Brew-Coffee-Club/README.md

 ## 🛠 Technologies Used

-The *Coffee Ordering App* utilizes modern Android development technologies for building high-performance and feature-rich applications:
+The Black-Brew-Coffee-Club App utilizes modern Android development technologies for building high-performance and feature-rich applications:

 - *Jetpack Compose*: A modern, fully declarative UI toolkit for Android, providing a powerful and flexible approach to UI development. 🚀
 - *Kotlin*: The official programming language for Android development, providing a concise and expressive syntax. 📜